-- Exhibitors are limited to three entries, not in the same lot number. - For entries that require a computing device to be judged, the exhibitor must provide their own laptop or tablet on judging day.
-Device is to be taken home after judging. - Entries that require a booklet for display must include a clear plastic report cover and title page.
+- 1. Exhibitors are limited to three entries, not in the same lot number. - 2.
+For entries that require a computing device to be judged, the exhibitor must provide their own laptop or tablet on judging day.
+Device is to be taken home after judging. - 3.
+Entries that require a booklet for display must include a clear plastic report cover and title page.
 Pocket folders with loose pages will not be accepted.
 Entry tags to be mounted to the front of the booklet.
-See lot numbers for required pages. - 4.
-Leave 1⁄2" minimum margin around all edges of poster board to allow for display mounting.
+See lot numbers for required pages.

-- Poster boards and displays may be up to 16"x 20"in size, unless otherwise specified in lot numbers.
+- 4. Leave 1/2" minimum margin around all edges of poster board to allow for display mounting. - Poster boards and displays may be up to 16"x 20"in size, unless otherwise specified in lot numbers.
 11"x14" is preferred.
-Larger display sizes will need Superintendent's approval. - All entry tags are to be mounted on the front of the entry and within the edges. - All content should be in good taste.
+Larger display sizes will need Superintendent's approval. - 6.
+All entry tags are to be mounted on the front of the entry and within the edges. - All content should be in good taste.
 Inappropriate words, pictures, symbols, including the display of any drug, alcohol, tobacco, or vulgar language will not be allowed. - Exhibitors should be conscious of copyright and trademark rules.
 For proper use of 4-H Emblem go to: https://nifa.usda.gov/4-h-name-and-emblem. - 9.
-Projects created at school are not permitted. - 10.
-Commercial services may be used for printed projects. (e.g. Vistaprint®, Wal-Mart®, Shutterfly®, Staples®, etc.) - 11.
+Projects created at school are not permitted. - Commercial services may be used for printed projects. (e.g.Vistaprint®, Wal-Mart®, Shutterfly®, Staples®, etc.) - 11.
 Judging will be based on the following criteria: Level of difficulty, use of technology, knowledge of computer concepts, creativity, and quality of workmanship. - 12.
-Exhibitors must refrain from adding artistic work in their exhibits such as glitter, sequins, colored markers, etc. - Projects made with internet tools such as Google Docs must be available in offline mode for lots judged on a computer.
+Exhibitors must refrain from adding artistic work in their exhibits such as glitter, sequins, colored markers, etc. - 13.
+Wi-Fi/Internet access will be available, if needed.